Bankole2000/devconnector/README.md

 <img align="center" src="https://i.imgur.com/WGO3ULK.png" width="150"/>
 </div>

-## What it is
+## What it is (or will be)

-An learning oriented, MERN stack demo Project to practice Full Stack Web app development.
-A basic social Network for develpers, built with:
+A learning oriented, MERN stack demo Project to practice Full Stack Web app development.
+A basic social Network for develpers, to be built with:

 - MongoDB
 - Mongoose